How to score higher on Social Value in UK construction tenders

 Auditable

-The contractor can evidence delivery via payroll records, training logs, supplier invoices, site records, and programme milestones.
+The contractor can evidence delivery via payroll records, supplier invoices, site records and programme milestones.

-This aligns with how the Social Value Model is set up: it is a menu of outcomes/criteria intended to be selected for relevance and proportionality to the specific procurement.
+This aligns with how the Social Value Model is set up: it is a menu of outcomes intended to be selected for relevance and proportionality to the specific procurement.

 Supply chain resilience and SME participation